404GamerNotFound/vserver-ssh-stats/README.md

 - Automatic **MQTT Discovery** for easy integration with Home Assistant.
 - Configurable update interval (default: 30 seconds).
 - Optional lightweight web interface that can be shown in the Home Assistant sidebar, now with a Docker container tab.
-- Services to fetch the server's local IP, uptime, and list active SSH connections.
+- Services to fetch the server's local IP, uptime, list active SSH connections, run commands, update packages, and reboot the host.

 ### Standalone Usage Without MQTT